JessieSeal0122/vba-employee-data-compare/README.md

 # vba-employee-data-compare

-This project automates the comparison of employee data between two worksheets using VBA.
-It detects duplicate Employee IDs, highlights mismatched fields, and generates a side-by-side results summary with color-coded formatting.
+A VBA macro that compares two personnel data sheets in Excel, highlights mismatched fields, and generates a clear visual summary for auditing purposes.

 ---

 ## 🧰 Features

-- Duplicate detection:
+- **Duplicate detection**:
-  Checks for duplicate Employee IDs in both Raw data 1 and Raw data 2.
-If duplicates are found, the macro highlights the IDs in red and stops execution.
+  Checks for duplicate Employee IDs in both "Raw data 1" and "Raw data 2".
+If duplicates are found, they are highlighted in red and the macro halts.

-- Data comparison:
+- **Data comparison**:
-  If no duplicates are found, the macro continues to compare records by Employee ID across both sheets.
+  If no duplicates exist, the macro proceeds to compare specified fields across both sheets by Employee ID.

-- Results output:
+- **Results output**:
-  Any mismatched records are written to a newly created or cleared Results worksheet with color-coded highlights.
+  Mismatched records are written to a "Results" sheet.
+The sheet is cleared if it already exists.

-- Field-level mismatch marking:
+- **Field-level highlighting**:
-  Yellow fill is used to mark mismatched fields side-by-side for easy auditing.
+  Yellow fill is used to mark differing fields side-by-side for easy review.

-- Clear user feedback:
+- **User feedback**:
-  If differences exist: Shows "比對完成！結果已儲存到 'Results' 工作表。" If no differences: Shows "無變更資料"
+  - If differences exist: shows “比對完成！結果已儲存到 'Results' 工作表。”
+  - If no differences: shows “無變更資料”

 ---